 Crowbar Cafe and Saloon

-One of the most interesting displays at the Shoshone Museum skeletal are the remains of a prehistoric Mammoth found in the nearby hills.
+One of the most interesting displays at the Shoshone Museum skeletal is the remains of a prehistoric Mammoth found in the nearby hills.
 Outside the museum is an impressive collection of mining artifacts.

 Charles Brown General Store

 The Shoshone general store is where you can stock up on drinks, snacks, and just about any item you forgot when packing for your trip.
 Adjacent to the store is the Shoshone Post Office.
 The PO has clean public restrooms.
 The general store also serves as a gas station in case you want to top off your tank.

 Dublin Gulch Miners Caves

 Only a short drive or walk from Highway 178 in Shoshone is a ghost town that looks like no other.
 Dublin Gulch cave homes were dug by miners to escape the extreme desert weather.
 Up until the early 1970s, the dugout homes were still occupied.

 Shoshone California has a campground with 25 RV park spots and also an area for tent campers.
 All guests have access to a natural warm spring pool.

 Several hiking trails run to the nearby Amargosa river.
 This area is one of the few places where the river runs above the ground.
 4X4 enthusiasts can drive miles of trails and discover numerous abandoned mining camps.

 Shoshone is 80 miles from Las Vegas.
 53 miles from Baker California and 230 miles from downtown Los Angeles.